Queyrouzec/DevScript/README.md

 ### Be as close to the language as possible

-- There should be no hidden compiler optimizations when reasonable.
+- There should be no hidden compiler optimizations within reason.
 Compilation should be almost as preditcable as Typescript.
 - The compiler should take no performance away from Javascript even if you can blow your foot off.
 - This creates a problem with CSS because in order to make the most out of CSS you need to make use of the cascading